Thomas C. Latimore: Naval career

+Commander Thomas C Latimore's ship at sea, circa 1941.

 Thomas Latimore was born in Tennessee on June 28, 1890, and entered the United States Naval Academy in 1910.
 He graduated and was commissioned an ensign in 1914.
 He was promoted to lieutenant (junior grade) in 1917.
 He served as acting Governor of American Samoa from April 10 to April 17, 1934.
 After a brief time at Naval Intelligence in Washington, D.C., Latimore was given the command of the destroyer tender in April 1941 at Pearl Harbor.